james4-daf/carGame/README.md

 ## Description

-Brief description of the project
+Develop a javascript game by manipulating the DOM.
+Aim is to use left are right arrow keys to navigate past the other cars to avoid collision.
+To win, one must cross the finish line in first place.

 ## MVP (DOM - CANVAS)

 MVP definition, deliverables.
 -> Car to move left and right with arrow keys
--> Opposotion cars come from top to bottom
+-> Opposition cars come from top to bottom

 -> Win the game by crossing the finish line 1st

 ## Backlog

 -> Game ends when car collides with another car
--> Position is changed when passing a car
 -> make sure opp car are within canvas

-->postion only changes if speed is 5 or less
-->stop cars from coming down when car postion at 1
+->fix restart game logic

 ## Data structure